 The adoption of ICD-10 has been one of the most hot topics in the health care industry especially since the implementation of Version 5010.
-No one could have predicted that 5010 would be the cause of so problematic for medical providers.
+No one could have predicted that 5010 would be so problematic for medical providers.
 This has given providers more fuel for their argument that the US is still not ready for an October 2013 implementation of ICD-10.

 The change to this new coding system is inevitable due to the fact that the current system is so outdated.
 So why is there so much resistance?
 How much difference will extending the deadline to 2014 make?
 Both sides of the argument make some interesting points but time is running out.
 Plans for implementation should be underway now in order to be prepared by the deadline.